 Below, Lotery shares her most eye-opening, approachable, and even humorous tips for taking the leap into a non-monogamous love story that lasts.

-“When people come into my practice wanting non-monogamy, it’s usually because they had a pivotal moment,” explains Lotery, but need help clarifying and communicating it with their partner.
+“When people come into my practice wanting non-monogamy, it’s usually because they had a pivotal moment,” explains Lotery, but they need help clarifying and communicating it with their partner.
 “I realize this is coming from a therapist,” she laughs, “but counseling can really help with that!”

-For couples that do come to her wondering if an open marriage is the right path, she empowers them to ask each other exciting, sometimes uncomfortable, and very much crucial questions such as, “Is your idea purely sexual, or more of another relationship?
+For couples that do come to her wondering if an open marriage is the right path, she empowers them to ask each other exciting, sometimes uncomfortable, and crucial questions such as, “Is your idea purely sexual, or more of another relationship?
 Do you play [outside the marriage] together, or do you play separately?
 Both?”
 Then, based on those answers, the pair can decide if and how they want to move forward.